VBFNLO: A parton level Monte Carlo for processes with electroweak bosons -- Manual for Version 3.0: Installing VBFNLO

 \subsection{Running the program}

-Both the {\tt vbfnlo} and {\tt ggflo} executables contained in the {\tt bin} directory of the installation path look for input files in the current working directory.
-An alternative path to input files may be specified explicitly by passing the {\tt ----input=[path]} argument to the programs, with {\tt path} denoting the full path where input files are located.
+The {\tt vbfnlo} executables contained in the {\tt bin} directory of the installation path looks for input files in the current working directory.
+An alternative path to input files may be specified explicitly by passing the {\tt -{}-input=[path]} argument to the programs, with {\tt path} denoting the full path where input files are located.
 I.e.\ in order to run \textsc{Vbfnlo} from the installation ({\tt prefix}) directory, the command is

 The input files contained in the {\tt share/VBFNLO} directory are meant to represent default settings and should not be changed.
 We therefore recommend that the user copies the input files to a separate directory.
-Here, special settings may be chosen in the input files and the program can be run in that directory without specifying further options.
+Here, special settings may be chosen in the input files and the program can be run from that directory without specifying further options.

 \textsc{Vbfnlo} outputs a running `log' to the terminal, containing information about the settings used.
-In addition, a file (named, by default, {\tt xsection.out}) is produced, which contains only the LO and NLO cross sections, with the associated errors.
+In addition, a file (named {\tt xsection.out}) is produced, which contains only the LO and NLO cross sections, with the associated statistical errors.
 Histograms and event files, in various forms, can be output as described later.

 The version number of \textsc{Vbfnlo} can be obtained by appending the argument {\tt -{}-version}.
 This will print out the string {\tt VBFNLO} followed by the release number and then exit the program.